 More importantly, as stated, the benefit of tax cuts lasts just one year before it is absorbed by annual comparisons.
 As shown below, when the effective tax rate dropped during the Bush administration from 31.48% to 19.87%, an 11.61% decline, the surge in corporate profits faded after the first year.
 During the Obama Administration, the effective tax rate fell again from 24.01% to just 13.73%, a reduction of 7.28%, providing a short-term profit surge as the economy began to recover from the “Financial Crisis.”

 Interestingly, the most recent tax cut from the Trump Administration has had very little impact on the effective tax rate only reducing it from 19.32% to 16.17%, or just a decline of 3.15%.
 While profits did increase, the very low adjustment to the effective tax rate is likely why the effect of the tax cut boost has faded so quickly this time.
+The tax refunds were not boosted either, but anyway here are some ideas on how to spend yearly tax refund.

 Going forward increasing margins will become tougher as steadily increasing labor costs, weaker global economies, higher interest costs, tariffs, and a stronger dollar weigh on bottom line profitability.